 Articles of Organization contain information about the company and what sectors it operates in.

-You can find forms and articles for articles of organization on the Secretary of State's website.
+You can find forms and articles of organization on the Secretary of State's website.
 The filing fee is $100.
 Learn more about the total cost of starting an LLC in Georgia.

 The procedure to file articles is very simple, and you can file them online or by mailing them to the Secretary of State.
 Your articles will not go into effect until you file your articles.